-The same can be said of the business's feedback framework.
+The same is true of the business's feedback framework.
 Engaged employees who feel valued and have a stake in the organisation's success are a great source of honest insight.
-But if managers, leaders and HR just sits on employee feedback and fail to act, those workers will lose faith in the communication process and are likely to become actively disengaged (far worse than just being disengaged).
+But if managers, leaders and HR just sits on employee feedback and fail to act, those workers will lose faith in the communication process.
+As a result, they're likely to become actively disengaged (far worse than just being disengaged).

 In order to reap the benefits of engagement, your business must be ready to listen to feedback, act upon it, and measure success.
 Managers must embrace their engaged employees and model what great workplace behaviours and attitudes look like.
 (And what unacceptable behaviours look like too.)
 HR needs to be ready to innovate and have the support of its leaders and peers in that.

 Check-in with employees regularly

 Setting up an employee check-in allows managers to exchange mutual feedback with their employees in real-time.
 Checking in plays an essential role in employee growth, while providing HR with actionable insight.
-After all, can you handle engaged employees without regular, two-way feedback, and if you're not delivering that you've got issues.
+After all, engaged employees demand regular, two-way feedback, and if you're not delivering that you've got issues.

 Ensure managers receive proper training

 Management training is among the most important aspects of employee education.
 But the level of training that managers receive varies wildly from business to business.
-In businesses without effective training force new managers to self-teach.
+Businesses without effective training forces new managers to self-teach.
 This ingrains bad habits, like rewarding presenteeism or not communicating clearly, and deprives these managers of valuable skills and knowledge.
 One of many issues that employees with high engagement will notice and may exploit.